Best Things To Do in Lisbon

 Fer returned to Lisbon and stayed at Pestana CR7 Lisbon; seeing the name, you can imagine, right?
 Yes, he stayed at Cristiano Ronaldo’s hotel.

-The Pestana CR7 Lisbon hotel is located in the heart of the city.
+The Pestana CR7 Lisbon Hotel is located in the heart of the city.
 In the exclusive and historic neighborhood of Baixa Pombalina and less than a minute’s walk from the famous Praça do Comércio.

 Hotel Pestana CR7 Lisbon